All Episodes

 It stops here with this administration and me.

-And Mr. President, we're gonna fix it.
+And Mr. President, we're going to fix it.

-Because I'm gonna I'm gonna fix it.
+Because I'm going to fix it.

-I'm not gonna rest.
+I'm not going to rest.

-If you had a teacher with who was adept at firearms, they could very well end the attack very quickly.
+If you had a teacher who was adept at firearms, they could very well end the attack very quickly.

 But the good thing is that you'll have a lot of people with that.